Click here to jump straight to the reviews!

 This micro pedal packs it all into it's small chassis.
 You get your main speed knob that controls the rate of the effect.
 You get your smaller depth knob to control the intensity.
 A unique feature here is the Bias knob, letting you dial in the amount of coloration you enjoy instead of always playing transparent.
 You'd think they'd have to cut other conveniences out due to the size but no, there's still the LED indicator as well.

-The spicy pedal just above is nice, but don't jump the gun just yet till you take a look at the equally full-featured Electro-Harmonix Super Pulsar.
+The spicy pedal above this one is incredibly nice, but don't jump the gun just yet till you take a look at this equally full-featured Electro-Harmonix Super Pulsar.
 This is a purely analog, colored pedal that produces a sweet, warm tone.
 Like the Wampler Latitude, this beast offers tons of features, albeit different ones.
 Let's find out if you might prefer this one more.

 It's hard to call it between this one and the Wampler Latitude.
 Both have an unbelievable amount of functionality with a lot of crossover but different features too.
 Wrack your brain and decide which is right for you if you're an experimentalist.
 It's one or the other!